Bias Incident Response

 The BIRT team will not handle disciplinary processes for the university.
 That said there are a number of offices dedicated to providing support for members of our community who want to pursue a disciplinary process.
 Instructions for seeking a disciplinary process are listed below:

-Students can initiate a disciplinary process for discrimination by bringing their concerns to the Office of Student Rights and Responsibilities.
+Students can initiate a disciplinary process for discrimination by bringing their concerns to the Conflict Education & Student Accountability team.

 Call: 202-994-6757